Solar PV Software & Advanced Copper Imaging Case Studies | Project Frame October Community Meeting

 Milde from Future Energy Ventures (FEV) shared a case study on a software tool that accelerated the deployment of solar PV, offering insights and encouragement for those considering similar work.

-FEV, a Series A and B venture capital fund with €640 million in assets under management, invests in impact-driven companies focused on energy and sustainable cities across Europe, North America, and Asia Pacific.
+FEV, a Series A and B venture capital fund, invests in impact-driven companies focused on energy and sustainable cities across Europe, North America, and Asia Pacific.
 Aiming for market-rate or higher returns, FEV conducts and reports impact assessments on each deal to gauge emissions reduction potential, ensuring that scalable impact is linked to commercial success.

 Milde, as the impact lead, stated that “an important principle for us is that the deal team owns the impact due diligence, just like any other part of due diligence, to spread this competency across the team.”